hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/terraform-1.md

 ???
 **If you're curious where all these variables are defined, you can see them all in the _variables.tf_ file.
 Here we are simply defining all the available settings, and optionally declaring some default values.
 These defaults are what terraform will use if your user doesn't override them with their own settings.**

-Q. Where could you override these defaults?<br/>
+Q. Where could you override these defaults?<br>
 A. In the terraform.tfvars file, or optionally on the command line or via environment variables.
 The most common approach is to use a tfvars file.

 ---